-There are four sections of Physics 131 being taught this semester by three different professors.
+There are five sections of Physics 131 being taught this semester by four different professors.
 The coverage of topics will be similar.
-However, exam and homework problems will differ between sections, and course policies and teaching styles may vary.
-Nevertheless, those of us teaching the course will work hard to ensure that grading and workload are equitable across all three sections.
+However, exams will differ between sections, homework assignments (while they will be quite similar) may differ slightly, and course policies and teaching styles may vary.
+Nevertheless, those of us teaching the course will work hard to ensure that grading and workload are equitable across all five sections.
 If you need to switch lecture sections, you should do so as soon as possible.
 See one of the Phys 131 instructors.
 A drop/add form must be filed.
 Changes can only be made for compelling reasons (e.g., a conflict with another class or other college activity).
-If you need to switch lab sections, contact Physics Lab Coordinator Scott Shelley.
+If you need to switch lab sections, contact Physics Lab Coordinator Scott Shelley at shelleys@lafayette.edu.